Adrian-Benavente/grill/README.md

 Grill is not another bootstrap, but a **mobile first**, **CSS only** library based on Grid Layout and written in Sass, intended for quickly making layouts.
 Many CSS frameworks out there do too much, my main goal is to keep it stripped-down to the minimum as much as possible.

-## Documentation

-As I work on improving the documentation, you can take a look at the demo *index.html* file.
-Drag & drop it in your favorite browser.

 ## Table of Contents

 - [Usage](#usage)